cornfutes/kamogawa/team/journal.md

         - could not see "settings > CI/CD" alluded to be docs. seem to be user set bit, as David could see but Louis could not. we decided to just abandon Gitlab altogether
+    - Build, not deploy
+      - We still want manual verification and releasing.
+      - However, with CD, we always have image ready to deploy in CloudRun
+    - Bisect
+      - We tag the build with the Git commit hash, so now we can quickly bisect to a stable release
     - Got Google Cloud Build working, but preferred Github or anyone else.
       - Opaque billing and business model
       - Proprietary configuration format with less community support